 – Maintaining and feeding the starter

-The starter is a very easy thing to look after, needing only the occasional feeding.
-To feed it:
+The starter is a very easy thing to look after, needing only the occasional feeding, including a feeding about a day before you want to make a loaf.

 (1) Remove about half of the starter.
 You can discard this, give it to friends or use it in other recipes such as flatbreads, crumpets or pancakes (recipe links at the bottom of the page).
 NB: if you don’t discard some of the starter each time you feed it you will rapidly have vats of it!